Does The Age Of A Person Charged With Statutory Rape Impact The Criminal Charges?

 I Was Charged With Statutory Rape But The Sex Was Consensual; Is This Lawful?

-The age of consent in any state of the union is a hard and fast rule.
+The age of consent in Nevada is 16, the age of consent in California is 18.
 Many people criticize the arbitrariness of certain age requirements under the law, such as those to drive, vote, or drink alcohol.
 The age of consent often gets grouped in with these criticisms, but it nonetheless stands under the law; even if a minor under the age of consent “consents” to a sexual act, it is not legal consent.
 This means that even if a minor were to beg and plead an adult to engage in sex with them, it would have no impact whatsoever; the adult’s legal obligation would be to refuse the advances of that person.

 Can A Sex Offense Conviction Involving Age Of Consent Be Removed From My Criminal Record?